 Instant Asset Write-Off

-It’s important to recognise that the Instant Asset Write-Off comes with a sting in the tail.
-When you sell the car or stop driving for Uber you must pay income tax on the sale price/market value of the car, subject to your logbook percentage (you can read more on tax on selling your car below).
-Therefore we only recommend claiming the Instant Asset Write-Off if you plan to drive for Uber for a number of years, or if you have a high Uber tax bill in the current year to make the Write-Off worthwhile.
-If you have your tax return prepared by DriveTax we will always explain your options and discuss the trade-offs before claiming the Instant Asset Write-Off.
-If you’ve bought a car an eligible vehicle, we recommend having your tax return prepared by DriveTax or another registered tax agent and discuss the consequences of this claim to make sure you don’t get caught by surprise in the future.
+If you have your tax return prepared by DriveTax we will always explain your options when claiming the Instant Asset Write-Off or Full Expensing.
+If you’ve bought a car during the financial year, we recommend having your tax return prepared by DriveTax or another registered tax agent and discuss the consequences of this claim to make sure you don’t get caught by surprise in the future.

 - Salary Packaging: You cannot claim a tax deduction for salary packaged expenses, because you have already received the tax benefit through the salary packaging.
 You can claim any expenses you pay for out of your own pocket (i.e. outside of the salary packaging) as long as you have kept a logbook.

-In all of the above situations you MUST keep a valid ATO-compliant logbook to claim these deductions.
-Otherwise you cannot claim the instant write-off, depreciation, loan interest, fuel or any other car running costs, and you’ll instead be limited to just the cents per kilometre method, which is a maximum tax deduction of $3,300.
+In all of the above situations, you MUST keep a valid ATO-compliant logbook to claim these deductions.
+Otherwise you cannot claim the instant asset write-off, depreciation, loan interest, fuel or any other car running costs, and you’ll instead be limited to just the cents per kilometre method, which is a maximum tax deduction of $3,400.
 See our blog post on Tax Deductions for Uber Drivers for more information on keeping a logbook.